 The Audi Nanuk Quattro Concept is the greatest concept car of the past decade.
 Do not try and argue, just look: Say what you want about Ferdinand Piech, but there can be no doubt that he is one of the most significant figures in the entire history of the automobile.

 At Porsche, he oversaw the 917, one of the most dominant race cars ever built.
 At Audi, he oversaw the Quattro, which permanently changed high-performance cars by introducing all-wheel drive into the equation.
 And although his failed attempts to move Volkswagen upmarket are not really celebrated, I think that period deserves recognition for giving us some of the most wonderfully insane cars of the 21st century.
 The following are six of my favorites from When Volkswagen Went Nuts.
-Let’s pretend for a second that you are shopping for a luxury car.
-You probably have Mercedes, BMW, Audi, and Tesla high on your list of preferred brands, followed by Lexus and maybe Jaguar or Volvo.
-Cadillac is unlikely to be high up on that list, if it’s on the list at all.
-I think this is a real shame, because the Cadillac CT6 is a seriously good luxury sedan that more people should consider before buying another BMW or Merc.
+Just because you don't like a car does not mean it is terrible

 Categories |